AllocZero/EfficientDynamoDb/website/docs/dev_guide/high_level/attributes.md

 public int?
 Version { get; set; }
 ```

-`DynamoDBVersion` attribute is designed for backward compatibility with official AWS SDK, it only works with `SaveAsync` extension method and does not affect other operations.
+`DynamoDBVersion` attribute is designed for backward compatibility with the official AWS .NET SDK.
+It only works with `SaveAsync` and `DeleteAsync` extension methods and does not affect other operations.